Separate Property Transmuting to Community Property Post-Marriage

 The lower court found that the Palm Grove property was also community property.
 It found that the shopping center was built during the marriage using community funds and community loans.
 It found that the change of the asset caused it to transform into community property.

 The Court of Appeals agreed with the trial court that the funds in the M.D. account were transmuted into community funds.
-However, the use of community funds to pay for separate property did not transform that property into community property.
+However, the use of community funds to pay for the separate property did not transform that property into community property.
 It created a lien for reimbursement of the amount of community funds so expended.

 The Court found no evidence that community funds were expended to acquire the property.
 It was acquired by Mr. Potthoff prior to his marriage and was separate property.
 An encumbrance was satisfied during the marriage.
 But this was paid for by the sale of a portion of this separate property to Humble Oil Company.

 The Court also disagreed that building a shopping center completely changed the character of the land and transformed it to community property.
-If community funds were used to improve separate property, this supports a community lien on the property.
+If community funds were used to improve the separate property, this supports a community lien on the property.

 However, the Court found no evidence that community funds were used.
 Mrs. Potthoff had to sign the promissory note for interim financing.
 But Mr. Potthoff alone signed the mortgage on his “sole and separate property” to secure that note.